 Modeled after the Peace Corps, the Mississippi Teacher Corps (MTC) is a two-year program that trains non-education majors to teach in high-poverty public schools in Mississippi.
-In addition to teacher job placement, participants earn a Master of Arts Degree in Curriculum & Instruction from the University of Mississippi.
+In addition to teacher job placement, participants earn a Master of Arts in Teaching degree from the University of Mississippi.

 Each year, we accept between 25-35 candidates.
 Due to the small size of the program, all participants move as a cohort through each stage of the training and coursework.
 During the school year, all MTC participants teach in critical-needs school districts in Mississippi and attend graduate classes at the University of Mississippi.

 Teaching is a difficult job, and we recommend that potential applicants consider the experiences of previous MTC participants.
 In addition to the information found in this section, we recommend talking to current participants, current teachers you may know, and reaching out to MTC with any questions you may have.